Questions and Answers about Young Swingers® Week

 A: 18 years old is the drinking age in Jamaica and 18 is the minimum age for Hedonism II Resort.

 Make sure your passport is current and will not expire before you return.
 It can sometime take as long as 8 weeks to get your passport, so start working on it right away if you don't have one or need to renew.
 If you need to renew you may be able to use a rush service, but it is usually much more expensive.

 Airline Tickets and Transportation to the Resort

 The airport you need to land at is Montego Bay, JM (MBJ).
-If you booked though the Young Swingers® Week website, then your bus transportation is already included with your booking.
-The Sun Holiday ground transfer is included with your reservation; however, some people choose to take a different form of transportation such as "Tim Air" to the resort.
-If you do decide on a different transfer to the resort, but want to take the Sun Holiday ground transfer back to the airport for your return flight then you will still need to report to the Sun Holiday booth upon your arrival to sign in for the return.
-If you do not report to Sun Holiday that you will be using them upon return to the airport, then you will not be registered in the system which could lead to them not being at the resort when it is time for you to go back to the airport.
+If you booked though the Young Swingers® Week website, then you recieve Discounted Round Trip Bus Transfers for $19 per person with your booking through Sun Holiday Tours.
+However, some people choose to take a different form of transportation such as "Tim Air" to the resort.
+If you do decide on a different transfer to the resort, but want to take the Sun Holiday ground transfer back to the airport for your return flight you must pay us in advance $19 for a couple.
+Then you will still need to report to the Sun Holiday booth upon your arrival to sign in for the return.
+If you do not report to Sun Holiday Tours desk that you will be using them upon return to the airport, then you will not be registered in the system, which could lead to them not being at the resort when it is time for you to go back to the airport.
 You can also inform the person checking you in at the resort that Sun Holiday Travel needs to be notified that you are using them for your return to the airport.

 The Sun Holiday Travel company’s booth (for the ground transfer) will be towards your left after you get through customs.
 There will normally be airport employees right at the end of customs to help direct you to the correct counter.
 If you are taking a different transfer to and or from the resort please let us know, so that I can have an exact headcount for the ground transfers.